kashif-nawaz/gitlabsetup-/README.md

 ### Check Pipline Status
 * On the Gitlab UI, select your project , CI/CD > Pipelines.
-* If the pipeline status is "Passed," someone else needs to look into your setup.
+* If the pipeline status is "Passed" , say hurray, else someone else needs to look into your setup.